the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
 Table 2 from above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programm for people that want to become specialized RSEs.

-Some basic education might be covered by the domain curricula or the libraries/compute centers. but we need to provide them guidance to have a proper foundation on which to build the specialized courses that are performed by specialized teachers from specialized structures.
+In order to set up a proper educational scheme we need to discuss two more items:

+- Who are our teachers?
+- How is this teaching organised?

-#### What issues are trainers facing?
+#### What issues are trainers facing today?
+There are already some people out there who are teaching RSE related topics sometimes in university structures, but often outside of formal structures.
-The community discussion shed some light on the current issues our trainers are facing, which are currently teaching workshop like formats in research institutions.
+The community discussion shed some light on the issues our trainers are facing now.
+Currently they are often teaching workshop like formats in research institutions.

 - There are outreach issues.
-We emphasize that there are two dimensions to this: First we need to inform students that workshops exist, but also the more important part, we also need to motivate people to invest the time for a workshop.
+We emphasize that there are two dimensions to this: First it is important that we inform students that workshops exist, adn then, the more important part, we also need to motivate people to invest the time for a workshop.
-- Adaptation to the audience has been identified as a time consuming task.
+- Adaptation of material to the target audience has been identified as a time consuming task.
-- Organization and Preparation is a challenge, since currently no standardized formats exist.
+- Organization and preparation is a challenge, since currently no standardized formats exist.
 - Expectation management of students.
+Existing knowledge of students is often diverse.
 - Language barriers.
 This can range from the use of technical jargon up to the disparities of you teaching in a foreign language.
-- Setting up a feedback loop.
-You want to improve from your workshop experiences
+- Setting up a feedback loop that facilitates a reflection of the workshop for the teacher.
-- staying up-to-date
+- staying up-to-date with fast-moving RSE topics.

 #### What mindset makes up a good teacher